arcee-ai/DALM/README.md

 # Usage
 To perform training and evaluation for both the retriever model and the new rag-e2e model, please adhere to the following steps.

+## System Requirements

+The system reqs depend on the retriever model, generator model, and batch size.
+But for reference (e2e rag), we used the following for our experiments (eval results below):
+* retriever: `BAAI/bge-large-en`
+* generator: `meta-llama/Llama-2-7b-hf`
+* batch size: 18
+* dataset size: 200k

+This took 7 hours on a single A100 GPU (80GB).

 ## Installation

 You can install this repo directly via `pip install indomain`